austinbhale/clang-tidy-html/README.md

 ## Contributing

-Feel free to create a pull request for any improvements or fixes to this repository.
+Feel free to create a pull request for any updates or fixes to this repository.

 ## Versioning